substack/html-version-spec/readme.markdown

 </html>
 ```

-You should inline all stylesheets, images, and javascript assets into a single
+All external assets should either include `integrity` attributes or should be
-HTML file so that versions can be tracked under a single hash.
+included inline.
+This way the entire document can be tracked under a single hash
+with a merkle DAG structure.

 # elements